sahiljuneja/Udacity-SDCND-Term-1/Term-1/P4-Advanced-Lane-Lines/README.md

 `imgpoints` will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection.

-In `Code Cell 4` the `objpoints` and `imgpoints` are passed into OpenCV's `cv2.calibrateCamera()` function, which computes thecamera calibration and distortion coefficients.
+In `Code Cell 4` the `objpoints` and `imgpoints` are passed into OpenCV's `cv2.calibrateCamera()` function, which computes the camera calibration and distortion coefficients.

 I then use these coefficients and undistort a test image using OpenCV's `cv2.undistort()` function.
 Following is the result of that -